Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Validation

 Figure~\ref{fig:defects} (left panel) shows a comparison of computed energies for unreconstructed vacancy defects in graphene.
 For a fair comparison, the DFT references are those used for the construction of the potentials, namely, PBE+D2 for ACE, PBE+MBD for TurboGAP, and optB88-vdw for GAP20~\cite{gap20_doi:10.1063/5.0005084}.
 The DFT data for PANNA were not provided, but we assume them to be similar to those for GAP20.
 It should be noted that the differences between different DFT methods are comparable to the differences between the fitted and reference values.
-Energies and structural reconstructions of additional point defects are provided in the supplementary material~\cite{suppl}.

 The point defect in graphene with the lowest energy is the Stone-Wales (SW) defect.
 It is formally generated by a 90$^{\circ}$ rotation of one C-C bond, transforming four 6-member rings into two 5-member rings and two 7-member rings.
 A consistent description of the SW defect and its formation mechanism implies that a potential models local changes in hybridization correctly and is critical for simulating more complex structures, such as the recently reported monolayer amorphous graphene~\cite{monolayer_a_grapheneToh2020_nature}.
 We computed the energy barrier associated with C-C bond rotation to be $\sim 8$ eV and the energy of the SW defect as $4.91$ eV, both in excellent agreement with PBE+D2 reference as shown in Fig.~\ref{fig:stone_Wales_rotatation}.